Glasgow Wine Edinburgh Menu

 Edinburgh and Glasgow

 Central Scotland is small but diverse in its tastes.
 The Institute runs tastings in both Edinburgh and Glasgow.
-It has active members in both great cities, and members are encouraged to attend in both (with no more peak fares on the train it is cheaper and easier to travel than ever, and we often travel together).
+It has active members in both great cities, and members are encouraged to attend in both (with no more peak fares on the train, it is cheaper and easier to travel than ever, and we often travel together).

 A Passion for Wine and Spirits